 If you're disgruntled with your spouse, we'd suggest that you try taking a closer look at yourself.
 Have you ever wondered what it's like to live with you?
 Remember, marriage, in the eyes of God, is meant to be a sacred and inviolable trust – a permanent commitment in which two people vow to bear with each other's flaws and failings come what may.
 If you keep this in mind, you may begin to see the challenges you're facing in a different light.

-If you need help sorting all this out - or if you'd simply like to discuss your concerns at greater length with a member of our team - Focus on the Family has a staff of trained family therapists available to provide you with sound advice and practical assistance over the phone.
+If you need help sorting all this out – or if you'd simply like to discuss your concerns at greater length – call us.
+Focus on the Family has a staff of trained family therapists available to provide you with sound advice and practical assistance over the phone.
 They can also refer you to reputable marriage counselors working in your area.
-If you'd like to talk with one of them, you can reach them for a free consultation at this number.